pockche123/film-server/README.md

 Contributing
 Contributions to the Film App are welcome!
 If you encounter any issues or have suggestions for improvements, please submit an issue or a pull request to the GitHub repository.

-License
-The Film App is open source and released under the MIT License.

 Contact
 For any inquiries or questions, please contact the project maintainer:

-Your Name
+Parjal Rai
-Email: your-email@example.com
+Email: bayingray123@gmail.com

 Thank you for using the Film App!
-We hope you enjoy managing your film collection with ease.
+I hope you enjoy managing your film collection with ease.